SiberiaYaKing/RelearnGit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Creating a new branch is quick AND simple .
-Now I am do something in dev.
+Now I am doing something in dev.
 The work of dev has  done.
+I am doing something again.